R.E.A.C.H. of Central Florida

 Vertical Divider

-On Sunday, September 10th, REACH had our 1st Helping the Homless Initiative distribution at Lake Eola of the 2023 to 2024 term!
+On Sunday, September 10th, REACH had our 1st Helping the Homeless Initiative distribution at Lake Eola of the 2023 to 2024 term!
 Officers came out to organzie all of the donations we recieved.
 Shout out to Lake Nona High School, Bishop Moore High School, and University High School for making over 100 sanwiches!
 Thank you to everyone that came out to help with the organization and distribution at Lake Eola.

 Olympia HS Distribution Reflection